whatsupmailbox/whatsupmailbox.github.io/_posts/2016-02-12-Popsugar-Must-Have-Subscription-Box-February-2016-Review-Coupon.md

 <p>The size of this lotion is pretty substantial and I love the pump out bottle too, it makes for an easy and mess-free application.</p>

 <p>This lotion is made with their exclusive Cotton Moisture Complex for ultimate hydration and continuous 24-hour moisture.
 It's infused with coconut milk for its soothing and moisturizing properties, and is also paraben-free.
-This lotion is already on my bed stand!</p>
+This lotion is going straight on my bed stand!</p>

 <br>

-<H4><i class="icon-gift"></i> Bonus item:</H4>
+<H4><i class="icon-gift"></i> Bonus items:</H4>

 <center><a href="https://musthave.popsugar.com/p/monthly-subscription?utm_source=link&utm_medium=confirmation-page&utm_campaign=referral&utm_content=u:16301514" target="_blank">
 <img src="/images/PopsugarFeb2016VictoriasSecretSportSocks.jpg" border="0" style="border:none;max-width:100%;" />